ooni/gatherings/internal/2016-11-berlin/explorer-users-stories.md

 ---

-I am a DPI vendor and want to understand what technology is used in a country to see if I enter into the market.
+I am a DPI vendor and want to understand which technology is used in a country to see if I can/should enter its market.

 :anguished: